Plain Muffins

 • 2 cups flour

 In a large bowl combine the oil, egg, milk, sugar and salt.
 Mix it very well with a fork or wire whisk.
 Measure in the baking powder and flour.
 Mix again until all of the dough particles are moistened.
-Do not over mix.
-The whole thing should take about 20 to 30 strokes.
+Do not over mix your plain muffins The whole thing should take about 20 to 30 strokes.
 Spoon the batter into a dozen well oiled muffin cups.
 Bake at 400° for about 20 minutes.
 Remove from the oven and cool slightly before removing from the pan.

 This is the basic recipe.
 I used to make it every night when I was young and poor.
 It is so easy and so cheap and so down right good to eat, that it almost seems a shame to expand on it.
-Notice I say almost, because one of the glorious things about muffins is that this recipe, is only the starting point.
+Notice I say almost, because one of the glorious things about plain muffins and muffins in general is that this recipe, is only the starting point.
 I will list several easy variations now, and you can go from here in any direction you like.

 Cereal Muffins: After preparing the above recipe using 1/4-cup of sugar, add 1-cup of cooked cereal.
 You may add oatmeal, or grits, or rice, or farina, or whatever you have left over.
 This makes about 18 muffins.
 Rice is my favorite.